Emurgo/yoroi-frontend/docs/specs/code/HASHIGO44_(CLIENT_SIDE_2FA_WITH_ENCRYPTION).md

-# "Hashigo44" - single-interaction single-parallel-ratchet 44bit evolving client-side "2FA" private key encryption (Proof of owning the same secret on another device)
+# "Hashigo44" - single-interaction single-symmetric-ratchet 44bit evolving client-side "2FA" private key encryption (Proof of owning the same secret on another device)

 ## About